OliverMensahDev/barePHP/README.md

       <?php require APPROOT. '/views/inc/header.php';?>
    ```

-# How to Use  barePHP
+# Steps to Use  barePHP

+### Download the Repository.

+### Rename the project folder (optional)

 ### Rename RewriteBase in public/.htacccess
-if the folder that contains this framework files is named goodApp then the RewriteBase will be /goodApp/public if your are putting this in a server without any folder to contain the files then it should just be /public
+If you renamed the project folder, let's say the project is renamed to "goodApp" then the RewriteBase will be /goodApp/public.
+If your are putting this in a server without any folder to contain the files then it should just be /public

 ### Rename Database info in the config/config,php to suit the information about your database
 ```php